 The following are some of the useful ways to get rid of bad odor easily and quickly.

-The bag, if start smelling, can be the cause of the bad smell of the vacuum cleaner.
+The bag, if it start smelling, can be the cause of the bad smell of the vacuum cleaner.
 If your cleaning unit is bag-less, obviously you will just need to empty the bin and wash it.
 But If you have a unit that is bagged, you should work on replacing the bags.
 Bags are usually essential to prevent musty odors and nowadays excellent lightweight vacuums are perfect in terms of baggage.
 Some kits have few layers that are meant for filtration.
 These are generally more preferable compared to the simple paper ones.
 Depending upon the size and frequency of vacuuming, you should replace the bags within a 1 to 6 months period.
 Also, washable bags should be adequately dried after cleaning.

 Make sure that your vacuum cleaner is clean and takes account of the second step.
 You can take a cleaning cloth and dampen it with soapy as well as clean water, respectively.
 Take the cloth and wipe the entire surface of the cleaner thoroughly, removing any stains and dust with the fabric.
 If you wish to be more friendly towards your environment, you can incorporate baking soda into the cleaning regime.
 For this purpose, prepare a mixture that contains one teaspoon of baking soda and add a reasonable amount of water in it.
 You can use this solution to clean the filters, hose, and the compartments of the bag.
 You can use fresh, clean water to clean and then dry the metallic or plastic parts of the device.
-Hose of the machine should get the most attention.

 Filter Cleaning & Replacement